andrew/ultimate-awesome/README.md

 - [awesome-k8s](https://github.com/nataz77/awesome-k8s) - List of various CNCF and non-CNCF projects and components to help you build cloud-native microservices architectures. .
 - [awesome-rocket](https://github.com/qdsang/awesome-rocket) - 🚀 A curated list of awesome DIY rocket projects.
 - [awesome-wpgraphql](https://github.com/ramyareye/awesome-wpgraphql) - Awesome list of WPGraphQL.
+- [awesome-volunteer-computing](https://github.com/ranjithrajv/awesome-volunteer-computing) - A curated list of awesome projects, platforms, and resources related to volunteer computing — the practice of donating idle computing power to help solve real-world scientific and humanitarian problems.
 - [awesome-chrome-extensions](https://github.com/simplepeng/awesome-chrome-extensions) - 推荐好用的chrome拓展程序.
 - [awesome-bad-apple](https://github.com/sortedcord/awesome-bad-apple) - A curated list of all platforms where people have been successful in playing "Bad Apple" song from Touhou Video Game Franchise.
 - [tech-in-nepal](https://github.com/sparshrestha/tech-in-nepal) - Awesome list of startups, companies and models of entrepreneurship from Nepalese in Technology.